 8. Listen.
 A lot.

 While you may have to do a lot of the talking, because you’re communicating things they need to know and to do, it’s just as important to keep your ears open.
 Try to spend at least as much time listening as you do talking, because no matter how much you know, someone on your team knows things you do not.
-Authentic listening, too, can help you stay alert for signs of burnout.
+Authentic listening, too, can help you stay alert for signs of employee burnout.

 9. Never Neglect ‘We’ Time

-HR’s Role In Remote Work
+HR’s Role In Managing Remotely

 There’s no doubt that HR will play a key role in helping organizations embrace the important elements of remote work.
-Taking a broader perspective, companies need to achieve a level of operational excellence that enables increased productivity under remote work.
+Taking a broader perspective, though, companies need to achieve a level of operational excellence that enables increased productivity under remote work.

 At the same time, it’s important to prepare leaders and organizations for new methods of working.
 This means helping them adapt to a new normal, providing the right tools, and ensuring they have the right insights to know what’s working or needs improvement.